emrahcom/emrah-docs/development/jitsi-meet.md

 #### nginx conf

-Change all `/usr/share/jitsi-meet` as `/home/your-user-name/jitsi-meet`.
+Change all `/usr/share/jitsi-meet` as `/home/your-user-name/jitsi-meet` in your `Nginx` site config file.

 Restart `nginx`